fishmingyu/GeoT/README.md

 # Efficient Index Scatter Reduce for Geometric Deep Learning

+## This branch aims to develop and optimize the same method on Intel Processors (CPU and GPU)

 ## Motivation
 We have identified that although the scatter_reduce operation is a cornerstone in the construction of geometric deep learning systems, current deep learning frameworks have not optimized it effectively.
 This problem can be broken down into two main areas: